 While paper-based businesses still exist, the ever-increasing reliance on information systems has cause information security to become a key consideration in cybersecurity risk management and raise a need for dedicated IT security specialists.

-These information technology security professionals are concerned with data security, application security, network security, computer security and physical security.
-Understand that data, applications and computers are spreading far beyond what is traditionally thought of as a computer.
-Smartphones, tables and other mobile devices are as much of a computer as a server or mainframe and are susceptible to malicious cyber attacks that can gain access to sensitive information, critical information, information assets or control of important internal computer systems.
+Understand that data, applications, and computers are spreading far beyond what is traditionally thought of as a computer.
+Smartphones, tablets and other mobile devices are as much of a computer as a server or mainframe and are susceptible to malicious cyber attacks that can facilitate access to sensitive information, critical information, or information assets.

 There are broad certifications like the Certified Information Systems Security Professional (CISSP), and specific ones that cover information assurance, network security, security testing, business auditing, business continuity planning, security testing, incident response planning, identity theft, risk assessments, intrusion detection systems, security breaches, and all other security measures.

 Threats can come in many forms including software attacks, identity theft, sabotage, physical theft and information extortion:

 - Software attacks on information security include viruses, malware, worms, ransomware like WannaCry, trojan horses or any malicious codes that impact the availability of information.

 - Phishing emails or websites are often aimed at stealing intellectual property or log-in credentials to gain unauthorized access.
 Social engineering is one of the largest cyber threats and is hard to protect against with traditional security measures

-- Sabotage like denial of service attacks often aim to reduce the availability of key information assets, reducing confidence or organizational productivity until a payment is received in exchange for returning service to the organization
+- Sabotage like denial of service attacks often aim to reduce the availability of key information assets, reducing confidence or organizational productivity until payment is received in exchange for returning service to the organization

 - Theft of information and equipment is becoming increasingly common as most devices are now mobile in nature like smartphones or laptops.
 This is placing more dependance on cloud security than ever before in history.

 - Information extortion involves gaining access to confidential information and then holding it at ransom until payment is made